tlahoda/shapefile/README.md

 this by exposing the vertices as lat/lon points that may then be transformed to the desired projection.

+Shapefile is available in both Javascript and Ruby with a C++ version coming sometime.
+A Java version may be considered at some point but at this time I do not intend on writing one.

 A live two dimensional orthographic projection example can be found at http://tlahoda.github.com/shapefile/examples/render2d.html A three dimensional WebGL example can be found at